robail-yasrab/RootNav-2.0/README.md

 conda env create -f environment.yml conda activate rootnav2
 ```
 This will download and set up all the required libraries, providing you with a Python 3.6 installation.
-For those with access to Python 2.6 only, you will find a compatible version in the `py2` branch.
+For those with access to Python 2.6 only, you will find a compatible version in the [py2 branch](https://github.com/robail-yasrab/RootNav-2.0/tree/py2) .

+Note: If you have `Segmentation fault:11` errors on a Mac computer, this is likely caused by an issue with the opencv conda installation.
+We are working on removing the offending function, you will find a fix in the [dev branch](https://github.com/robail-yasrab/RootNav-2.0/tree/dev)

 ## Using the tool
 The majority of users will want to run RootNav 2.0 on new images, in which case all the code you need is in the `inference` folder.